Fast and Robust Flocking of Protesters on Street Networks: Exploration of tactics

 Finally, the Follow rule improves the gathering.
 Indeed, clusters of groups tend to sprawl when walkers use the Alignment rule.
 In such chain of groups following each others, the Follow rule allows walkers in the front group to move backwards, merging with the group behind them, while it forces walkers in other groups to move forward to catch up the leading group.

 This equilibrium between those three rules gives an outcome where groups flock very efficiently.

-Figure~\ref{fig:drawings} also shows why the baseline is not good enough: walkers do not move forward at every step.
-However we could obtain this with a \emph{collective propulsion} (a collective decision with the Propulsion rule instead of the Random one), such tactic neither guaranty groups merge when they cross path.
-That is the strength of Alignment rule: walkers merge not only if they fall on the same cell, but also if they simply exchange their position.
+Figure~\ref{fig:drawings} also shows why the baseline is not sufficient: it does not imply that walkers move forward at each step.
+One may try to improve this with a \emph{collective propulsion} (a collective decision with the Propulsion rule instead of the Random one), but such a tactic would not ensure that groups merge when they cross each-other.
+This is where Alignment rule beats other approaches: walkers merge into a cluster not only if they arrive at the same node, but also if they are neighbors.